-You should take the initiative to study for the makeup test and attempt to retake it before school or during COLT period (if you are available).
+You should take the initiative to study for any makeup test and attempt to retake it before school or during COLT period (if you are available).

-You have one week to retake a test and/or makeup any work.
+You have two weeks to retake a test and/or makeup any work.

-One week doesn't mean 7 school days.
-It means one week from the day you took/missed the tests.
+Two weeks doesn't mean 14 school days.
+It means two weeks from the day you took/missed the tests.
+If a marking period ends before the two weeks, you need to take the test before the end of the marking period.
 This image is courtesy of bsoylc.com.